 How can posterity reconcile these two versions?
 Were the claimed killings the product of a survivor’s fevered mind or a journalist’s reckless embellishment?
 Did Reuter deliberately choose to tone down the story in plucking it from another source, or was there simply no mention by Ellen of any killings in the first place?
 No other witnesses described four men being callously shot inside a lifeboat by an officer of the White Star Line, and no bodies were ever recovered with discernible gunshot wounds.

 Ellen Shine appears to have escaped in lifeboat No. 13, which was located as the second-last boat on the starboard side, towards the stern.
 Eugene Daly frankly confesses that he was a steerage passenger who climbed into a lifeboat in defiance of orders at this location.
 Daly said he was forced from a boat at the ‘second cabin deck’, an area of promenade for middle-ranking passengers, and talks of being on the starboard side, where boat No. 13 was lowering:

-"We afterwards went to the second cabin deck and the two girls and myself got into a boat.
+"We afterward went to the second cabin deck and the two girls and myself got into a boat.
 An officer called on me to go back, but I would not stir.
 Then they got a hold of me and pulled me out."

 Read more: Eugene Daly's detailed account as the White Star Liner went down